Tyne and Wear Metrocar: Refurbishment

-Livery
+Liveries

-The Metro fleet was initially painted in a two-tone livery of cadmium yellow and white that matched the Metro station design and the livery of the Tyne and Wear bus fleet until 1986.
+The Metro fleet was initially painted in a two-tone livery of cadmium yellow and white, that matched the Metro station design and the livery of the Tyne and Wear bus fleet until 1986.

-In 1995, a new colour scheme was introduced - solid red, green or blue with a yellow wedge at each end and yellow triangles on the doors.
-This scheme was modified slightly in 2005 to comply with safety regulations, changing the doors to a solid yellow in order to comply with the Disability Discrimination Act 1995.
+In 1995, a new colour scheme was introduced: solid red, green or blue, with a yellow wedge at each end and yellow triangles on the doors.
+This scheme was modified slightly in 2005 to comply with safety regulations, changing the doors to a solid yellow to comply with the Disability Discrimination Act 1995.

-During this period, a large number of special liveries were carried in addition to the standard colour scheme.
-These were often advertisements for local businesses such as Metrocar 4042 advertising the Evening Chronicle and Metrocar 4054 advertising Metroland.
-To celebrate the Golden Jubilee of Elizabeth II in 2002, unit 4032 was temporarily decorated in a special gold livery; it was then returned to the red and yellow livery, which it carried until refurbishment.
+During this period, a large number of special liveries were carried in addition to the standard colour scheme; these were often advertisements for local businesses, such as the Evening Chronicle on unit 4042 and Metroland on unit 4054.
+To celebrate the Golden Jubilee of Elizabeth II in 2002, unit 4032 was temporarily decorated in a special gold livery; it was then returned to the red and yellow livery which it carried until refurbishment.

 Between 2012 and 2015, 86 Metrocars were refurbished and repainted in a black and yellow livery.
-Until 2017, prototype unit 4001 carried its original cadmium-and-white livery whilst 4002 carried an advertisement for the Tyne and Wear Metro website.
-Both were repainted in 2017 into the same black and yellow livery carried by the refurbished Metrocars, but in September 2019, Metrocar 4001 underwent further repainting into a 40 Years livery with all four previous liveries amalgamated into one.
+Until 2017, prototype unit 4001 carried its original cadmium and white livery, whilst 4002 carried an advertisement for the Tyne and Wear Metro website.
+Both were repainted in 2017 into the same black and yellow livery carried by the refurbished Metrocars.
+In September 2019, unit 4001 underwent further repainting into a 40 Years scheme, with all four previous liveries amalgamated into one.